IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-analytics-mooncake.md

 	ownershipId="StorageMediaEdge_Media"
 />-->

 # What are the capabilities of Media Analytics?
+Mooncake

 ## **Recommended Documents**